roualdes/bridgestan/paper/paper.md

 # Summary

-Stan is a platorm for statistical modeling and computation used across many disciplines, including but not limited to social, biological, and physical sciences, engineering, and business [@Carpenter:2017; @Stan:2022].
+Stan is a platform for statistical modeling and computation used across many disciplines, including but not limited to social, biological, and physical sciences, engineering, and business [@Carpenter:2017; @Stan:2022].
 Users specify a statistical model in Stan's probabilistic programming language, which encodes a log joint density function of their model.
-With a Stan program, users can obtain full Bayesian statistical inference via Markov chain Monte Carlo, approximate Bayesian inference via variational methods, or penalized maximum likelihood via optimization.
+Using existing Stan tools, users can obtain full Bayesian statistical inference via Markov chain Monte Carlo, approximate Bayesian inference via variational methods, or penalized maximum likelihood via optimization.
 All of these methods require the gradient of the log joint density function.
 Stan's math library provides automatic differentiation of the user supplied Stan program [@Carpenter:2015].
-Until `BridgeStan`, there was limited access to the evaluations of the log joint density function or its gradient.  `BridgeStan` provides efficient in-memory access through Python, Julia, and R to the methods of a Stan model, including log densities, gradients, Hessians, and constraining and unconstraining transforms.
+Until `BridgeStan`, there was limited access to the evaluations of the log joint density function itself, or its gradient.  `BridgeStan` provides efficient in-memory access through Python, Julia, and R to the methods of a Stan model, including log densities, gradients, Hessians, and constraining and unconstraining transforms.
 Furthermore, these features are exposed through a language-agnostic C